Learning the art of frothing milk is a skill baristas master over time thorugh dedicated attention and practice.

-- It’s important to NEVER reheat milk.
-During the heating phase we caramelise the sugars and break down the protein in the milk.
-If you reheat it the flavour will change as the sugars become burnt and the foam will become bubbly or ‘fluffy’, rather than smooth and dense.
+- -It’s important to NEVER reheat milk.
+During the heating processall the sugars are caramalised and the protein in the milk is broken down.
+If you reheat the milk the flavour will change as the sugars become burnt and the foam will become bubbly or ‘fluffy’, rather than smooth and dense.

-- Avoid angles!
-Keeping both the steam wand the milk jug straight will help achieve micro foam.
+- -Avoid angles!
+Keep both the steam wand and the milk jug straight, as this will assist in making micro-foam.

-- Keep the wand close to the side of the jug to create your whirlpool effect.
+- -Keep the wand close to the side of the jug to create your whirlpool effect.